 - 4.1 Sled Acceleration Pulses - 4.1.1 Two sled tests are required for the evaluation of far side occupant excursion. - 4.1.1.1 One test shall be performed using a representative 60km/h AE-MDB to car non-struck side B-pillar pulse - 4.1.1.2 One test shall be performed using a representative 32km/h 75° pole test non-struck side B-pillar pulse. - 4.1.2 All pulses shall be from the non-struck side B-pillar base and filtered at CFC60. - 4.1.3 The sled pulse shall be a scaled B-pillar pulse as measured in the AE-MDB test and pole test due to the angled test sled set-up.
-To ensure a similar B-pillar pulse in the sled test the following scaling is applied:
+To ensure a similar B-pillar pulse between the full scale and sled tests the following scaling is applied: